How to run Cozenage¶

 $ cozenage -l file,system script.scm

-This is functionally equivalent to adding (import) expressions at the top of your scheme source file:
+This is functionally equivalent to adding (import) expressions at the top of your source file:

 ;;; etc